SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 		* Student wants to answer a question verbally and directs the browser to start recording for selected question.
 1. F26.
 The secure browser may provide a means to stop an audio recording.
 	* _User Stories_:
-		* Student is finished with the recording verbal answer and directs the browser to stop the recording.
+		* Student is finished with recording a verbal answer and directs the browser to stop the recording.
 1. F27.
 The secure browser may provide a means to playback an audio recording.
 	* _User Stories_:
-		* Student is finished with recording verbal anser and want to listen to the recorded answer, Audio API playback will provide means for student to listen to recorded output.
+		* Student is finished with recording a verbal answer and wants to listen to it.
+Audio API playback will provide a means for the student to listen to recorded the output.
 1. F40.
 The secure browser may provide a means to set audio recorder status.
 	* _Rationale_:
-		* Audio recorder status event allow the application of recording progress and make adjustments for UI updates accordingly.
+		* Audio recorder status event allows the application of recording progress and makes adjustments for UI updates accordingly.
 	* _User Stories_:
-		* Student wants to record a answer, application will update UI to show audio recorder is ready for recording or any error occured and cannot continue with recording.
+		* Student wants to record a answer.
+Application will update the UI to show audio recorder is ready for recording or any error occurred and cannot continue with recording.
-		* Student is finished with recording and stops the recording, application will update UI to show audio recording is stopped.
+		* Student is finished with recording and stops the recording.
+Application will update the UI to show audio recording is stopped.
 1. F41.
 The secure browser may provide a means to get audio recorder capabilities.
 	* _Rationale_:
-		* Audio recorder capabilities are necessary in order to provide a list of supporting media device (speaker, headphones, etc.) on given machine to the students.
+		* Audio recorder capabilities are necessary in order to provide a list of supported media output devices (speakers, headphones, etc.) on a given machine, to the user.
 	* _User Stories_:
-		* Student wants to record an answer but realize that default microphone is not the microphone attached externally and wants to select desired microphone to record verbal answer.
+		* Student wants to record an answer but realizes that the default microphone is not the microphone attached externally and wants to select desired microphone to record a verbal response.
 1. F42.
 The secure browser may provide a means to retrieve a recording for playback.
 	* _Rationale_:
-		* Retrive recording provide ability to application to get recording which was recorded for a given question.
+		* Multiple recordings may have been made by a user during a particular test or question.
+This capability allows for retrieving one of those recordings.
 	* _User Stories_:
-		* User is finished with the recording and wants to playback the recording for a question.
-User select the play recording.
-The browser outputs this recorded audio in a audio output playback.
+		* Student is finished with the recording and wants to review it.
+The student does so and the browser outputs this recorded audio through the selected output device.
 1. F43.
 The secure browser may provide a means to stop playback.
 	* _User Stories_:
 		* Student is finished listening to the audio playback of recorded voice, and directs the browser to stop playing it.